A fixed-point algorithm for matrix projections with applications in quantum information: Proof of Theorem 1

 \subsection{Second inequality}

-The PL inequality gives the second inequality.
-The PL inequality for strongly convex functions bounds the difference between the function in a point with its optimal value in terms of the norm of the gradient evaluated at that point.
+The PL inequality serves as the second key ingredient in proving our main result.
+For strongly convex functions, this inequality bounds the difference between a function's value at any point and its optimal value in terms of the gradient norm at that point.
 We follow a similar approach to~\cite[Appendix B]{karimi2016linear}.
-However, in our case, the optimization is performed over all symmetric matrices and it is not an unconstrained problem over $\mathbb{R}^d$.
-Nevertheless, we show below that a similar inequality can be derived also in this context.
+However, in our case, the optimization is performed over all invariant matrices, and it is not an unconstrained problem over $\mathbb{R}^d$.
+Nevertheless, we show below that a similar inequality can also be derived in this context.

-From Theorem~\ref{strong convexity}, we know that for positive definite matrices $R,S,Y$ in the compact interval $ [\lambda_{\min}(R) I,$ $ \lambda_{\max}(R) I]$, the Bures distance is strongly convex
+From Theorem~\ref{strong convexity}, we know that for positive definite matrices $R,S,Y$ in the compact interval $ [\alpha I,$ $ \beta I]$, the Bures distance is strongly convex

-We then minimize both sides of the equation with respect to $Y$ in the set of positive symmetric semidefinite matrices.
+with $\mu = \alpha^\frac{1}{2}/(2\beta^\frac{3}{2})$.
+We then minimize both sides of the equation with respect to $Y$ in the set of positive invariant semidefinite matrices.
 Note that the minimization does not change the direction of the inequality.
-We lower bound the minimization on the r.h.s with a minimization over the symmetric Hermitian matrices $Y$.
-The derivative of the r.h.s. of~\eqref{intermediate} along a Hermitian symmetric $Z$ gives
+We lower bound the minimization on the r.h.s. with a minimization over the invariant Hermitian matrices $Y$.
+The derivative of the r.h.s. of~\eqref{intermediate} along a Hermitian invariant $Z$ gives

 We have that $D^2G(Y)(Z,Z)= \mu \Tr[Z Z] > 0$ if $\mu > 0$.
 Therefore, the function $G(Y)$ will have only one minimum.
 To find the minimum, since the set of Hermitian matrices is open, we can set the derivative equal to zero.
-It is easy to see that the minimum in the set of Hermitian symmetric matrices is achieved by $Y^*=S-\frac{1}{\mu}\mathcal{E}(\nabla B_R(S)^2)$.
-The twirling is to ensure that $Y^*$ is symmetric.
+It is easy to see that the minimum in the set of Hermitian invariant matrices is achieved by $Y^*=S-\frac{1}{\mu}\mathcal{E}(\nabla B_R(S)^2)$.
+The averaging is to ensure that $Y^*$ is invariant.
 Upon substitution, the r.h.s. becomes

 The l.h.s just yields $B_R(T)^2$.
 We then obtain

 where we denoted with $T$ is the optimal point and $\mathcal{E}(\nabla B_R(S)^2) = I - S^{-\frac{1}{2}}\mathcal{E}((S^{\frac{1}{2}} R S^{\frac{1}{2}})^\frac{1}{2}) S^{-\frac{1}{2}}$.